Skip to main content

 GHz = RPM ÷ 60,000,000,000

-RPM counts mechanical rotations per minute, while GHz measures electromagnetic oscillations per second—typically separated by a billion-fold difference.
-A high-speed hard drive spinning at 7,200 RPM operates at about 0.0000012 GHz, compared to a processor running at 3.6 GHz.
-Converting between these units illustrates the vast gap between mechanical and electronic timescales, useful for engineers comparing system-level timing or designing feedback loops that synchronize motors with digital clocks.
+RPM counts mechanical rotations per minute, while GHz measures electromagnetic oscillations per second — typically separated by a billion-fold difference.
+A hard drive spinning at 7,200 RPM operates at about 0.00000012 GHz, compared to a processor running at 3.6 GHz.
+Converting between these units illustrates the vast gap between mechanical and electronic timescales — useful for engineers designing feedback loops that synchronise motors with digital clocks, and for understanding why electronic control of mechanical systems requires bridging enormous frequency domains.

 Source: NIST SP 811, Table B.8